-For purposes of these NEOs' employment agreements, a "change in control" of the Company generally means: (a) any person, or persons acting as a group, acquires ownership of Company stock that, together with stock held by such person or group, constitutes more than 50% of the total fair market value or total voting power of Company stock; or (b) any person, or persons acting as a group, acquires (or has acquired within 12 months) ownership of Company stock possessing 35% or more of the total voting power of the stock of the Company; or (c) a majority of Board members is replaced during any 12-month period by directors whose appointment or election is not endorsed by a majority of the Board members; or (d) any person or group acquires (or has acquired within 12 months) Company assets with an aggregate gross fair market value of the Company's assets.
-However, generally, a "change in control" will not occur due to the completion of any transaction or series of integrated transactions immediately following which the Company's assets immediately after such transactions; and a "change in control" will not occur as result of any secondary offering of Company's common stock to the general public through a registration statement filed with the Securities and Exchange Commission.
+For purposes of these NEOs' employment agreements, a "change in control" of the Company generally means: (a) any person, or persons acting as a group, acquires ownership of Company stock that, together with stock held by such person or group, constitutes more than 50% of the total fair market value or total voting power of Company stock; or (b) any person, or persons acting as a group, acquires (or has acquired within 12 months) ownership of Company stock possessing 35% or more of the total voting power of the stock of the Company; or (c) a majority of Board members is replaced during any 12-month period by directors whose appointment or election is not endorsed by a majority of the Board members; or (d) any person or group acquires (or has acquired within 12 months) Company assets with an aggregate gross fair market value of at least 40% of the aggregate gross fair market value of the Company's assets.
+However, generally, a "change in control" will not occur due to the completion of any transaction or series of integrated transactions immediately following which the Company's common stockholders continue to have substantially the same proportionate ownership in an entity that owns all or substantially all of the Company's assets immediately after such transaction or transactions; and a "change in control" will not occur as result of any secondary offering of Company's common stock to the general public through a registration statement filed with the Securities and Exchange Commission.

-For purposes of these NEOs' employment agreements, "good reason" generally means the NEO's termination of his or her employment due to any of the following events, provided the NEO notified the Company of such event within 90 days of its initial existence and such event is not cured by the Company within 30 days of the Company's receipt of notice: a material diminution in the NEO's base compensation, a material diminution in the NEO's authority, duties or responsibilities, or any other action or inaction that constitutes a material breach by the Company of the employment agreement.
+For purposes of these NEOs' employment agreements, "good reason" generally means the NEO's termination of his or her employment due to any of the following events, provided the NEO notified the Company of such event within 90 days of its initial existence and such event is not cured by the Company within 30 days of the Company's receipt of notice: a material diminution in the NEO's base compensation. a material diminution in the NEO's authority, duties or responsibilities, or any other action or inaction that constitutes a material breach by the Company of the employment agreement.